richardsonp2/freezing_statistical_analysis/README.md

 # Freezing Statistical Analysis
 This repository contains statistical analysis and associated data on freezing behavior, a critical component of my thesis research.
 Freezing behavior analysis provides insights into stress responses, learning, memory, and behavioral adaptation under different conditions.
 This specific project aimed to examine the effects of early life stress, as seen in [Brydges et al. 2014](https://onlinelibrary.wiley.com/doi/full/10.1002/hipo.22259).

+# TODO
+Make the data wrangling functions into a package for easier / more succinct use.

 ## Features and Analyses
 - **Data Preprocessing**: Cleaning and structuring raw behavioural freezing count data for analysis.